"Successful Photo Studio Business Strategies "

 I've learned From Over 40+ Years as a Full Time Professional Photographer

-Statistics (in Canada and USA) reveal that 87% of professional photographers are in business for less than two years.
+Statistics (in Canada and the USA) reveal that 87% of professional photographers have been in business for less than two years.
 But I have survived over forty years, full-time with photography being my only source of income in this super competitive business.
 Surviving three recessions, and constant pandemic lockdowns over two years.

-Yes I know, bragging but I am very proud of the fact I can say "I'm still here."
-I think of it as a slap in the face to the countless primary school teachers that told me I was stupid.
+Yes, I know, bragging but I am very proud of the fact I can say "I'm still here."
+I think of it as a slap in the face to the countless primary school teachers who told me I was stupid.
 My biggest fear in high school was getting stuck at a mind-numbing desk job doing the same boring thing hour after hour day after day, year after year.

 Let me share some business strategies, tips, and advice with you.
 Hopefully, they will make your life as a professional photographer easier and more successful.

 Some of these business strategies, tips, and advice may seem counterintuitive and contrary to what others claim or have taught you but the fact is they work and my forty years in business prove it.

 I'm still busy shooting four days a week so I am not open to questions at this point.

 Here's what I have learned in no particular order...